Post-Exposure Prophylaxis ( PEP ) Guidelines - Community Exposure to Possible HIV

 Raltegravir is an integrase inhibitor.
 It is well tolerated with minimal side effects.
 Myopathy and rhabdomyolysis have been reported rarely so caution is advised in individuals with a history of these conditions.

-Drug interactions are rare with Truvada and raltegravir but calcium, magnesium and iron containing drugs can affect the absorption of raltegravir so should not be co-administered with it but taken separately a few hours later.
-However, a full drug history should be taken including herbal/over the counter medications.
+Drug interactions are possible with emtricitabine/tenofovir and raltegravir.
+Calcium, magnesium and iron containing drugs can affect the absorption of raltegravir so should not be co-administered with it but taken separately a few hours later.
+A full drug history should be taken including herbal/over the counter medications.
 Interactions can be checked on www.hiv-druginteractions.org or with medicines information on 0113 3965377, or the pharmacist or GUM/ID Specialist Trainee on-call.

-Being pregnant is not a contraindication to prescribing PEP but pregnant women will need further discussion regarding the possible effects of antiretrovirals on the pregnancy/foetus before PEP is prescribed.
+Being pregnant is not a contraindication to prescribing PEP but pregnant women will need further discussion about the medication.
 Therefore all women should be assessed regarding their risk of pregnancy and should be discussed with the GUM/ID Specialist Trainee on-call before PEP is given.
+Raltegravir should always be dosed as 400mg twice daily in pregnancy.

 II) Hepatitis B

-Consider hepatitis B post exposure prevention by vaccinating.
+Consider hepatitis B post exposure prevention by vaccinating if no documented evidence of AnitHBs >10.

-Emergency contraception: If suitable for emergency contraception they should be given levonorgestrel 1.5mg if within 72 hours of last unprotected sex (3mg advised if weigh >70kg) or ellaOne® can be used up to 5 days.
+Emergency contraception: If suitable for emergency contraception they should be given levonorgestrel 1.5mg if within 72 hours of last unprotected sex (3mg advised if weigh >70kg) or ellaOne® (ulipristal acetate 30mg) can be used up to 5 days after unprotected sex.
 There are no drug drug interactions with the current standard PEP regime.

 Ongoing contraception: There are no interactions with hormonal contraceptives (pills, patches or implants), however women taking PEP should be advised to use condoms during the duration of PEP and until they have had their final HIV test result.